-|Tennessee-Alabama State Line – In 1663 King Charles II of England granted the colony of Carolina, all land between 31 and 36 degrees north latitude from the Atlantic Ocean west, in a direct line as far as the South Seas.
-The separation of North and South Carolina fixed the boundary between them at 35 degrees in 1735.
-North Carolina’s release of land claims west of the Appalachian Mountains permitted establishment of the state of Tennessee with the same southern boundary.
-John Coffee, one of Andrew Jackson’s generals at the Battle of New Orleans, supervised the surveys of the line between 1817 and 1822.
+|Tennessee-Alabama State Line – In 1663, King Charles II of England granted the colony of Carolina all land between 31 and 36 degrees north latitude from the Atlantic Ocean west, in a direct line as far as the South Seas.
+The separation of North and South Carolina fixed the boundary at 35 degrees in 1735.
+North Carolina’s release of land claims west of the Appalachian Mountains permitted the establishment of the state of Tennessee with the same southern boundary.
+John Coffee, one of Andrew Jackson’s generals at the Battle of New Orleans, supervised the line surveys between 1817 and 1822.

-|Sunken Trace – This early interstate road building venture produced a snake-infested, mosquito-beset, robber-haunted, Indian-pestered forest path.
-Lamented by the pious, cussed by the impious, it tried everyone’s strength and patience.
-When the trail became so water logged that wagons could not be pulled through, travelers cut new paths through the nearby woods.
-Here you will see three cuts made to avoid mud into which oxcarts and wagons sank, making progress slow, dangerous and even impossible.
+|Sunken Trace – This early interstate road-building venture produced a snake-infested, mosquito-beset, robber-haunted, Indian-pestered forest path.
+Lamented by the pious, and cussed by the impious, it tried everyone’s strength and patience.
+When the trail became so waterlogged that wagons could not be pulled through, travelers cut new paths through the nearby woods.
+Here you will see three cuts made to avoid mud into which oxcarts and wagons sank, making progress slow, dangerous, and even impossible.

 |McGlamery Stand – A fire tower sits on top of the hill, just off the Trace.
-In frontier language a stand was an inn or a trading post, sometimes both.
-Usually located on a well traveled route.
+In frontier language, a stand was an inn or a trading post, sometimes both.
+Usually located on a well-traveled route.
 Such a place was established on the Old Natchez Trace near here in 1849 by John McGlamery.
 Although the stand did not outlast the Civil War, the name did.
 The nearest village is known as McGlamery’s Stand.

 |Old Trace Drive – This is one of two locations along the Parkway where travelers can drive on the Old Natchez Trace.
 This drive is not suitable for travel trailers.

-|Sweetwater Branch – This small branch receives its name from the clean and fresh or sweet flavor of its water.
-Thousands of years of erosion and flooding have gradually built up the fertile bottom lands that are under cultivation near here.
+|Sweetwater Branch – This small branch receives its name from its water’s clean and fresh or sweet flavor.
+Thousands of years of erosion and flooding have gradually built up the fertile bottomlands under cultivation nearby.
 The branch is still carving and shaping the valley.
-A nature trail here is about a 15 minute walk.|
+A nature trail here is about a 15-minute walk.

-|Glenrock Branch – From the parking area it is a short walk down a trail to a natural amphitheater.
+|Glenrock Branch – From the parking area, it is a short walk down a trail to a natural amphitheater.
 The creek and limestone bluff bend around the shaded picnic area.

-|Dogwood Mudhole – Located a mile to the south of the parkway, the Old Natchez Trace crossed a depression in the flat, dogwood covered ridge.
-After heavy rains it became almost impassable for wagons.
+|Dogwood Mudhole – Located a mile south of the parkway, the Old Natchez Trace crossed a depression in the flat, dogwood-covered ridge.
+After heavy rains, it became almost impassable for wagons.
 Its name, Dogwood Mudhole, recalls the ordeals of frontier travel.
-It shows too, how place names arising from local conditions of long ago are carried down through the years.
+It also shows how place names from local conditions long ago are carried down through the years.

 |Meriwether Lewis Monument – Learn more about the life of one of America’s great explorers — Meriwether Lewis.
-Inside a cabin constructed in the style of the period, you will find interpretive displays that tell about his life and mysterious death. the life of Lewis.
+Inside a cabin constructed in the period’s style, you will find interpretive displays about his life and mysterious death of Lewis.
 In addition to the monument and cabin, the Meriwether Lewis area has a campground, picnic area, and hiking trails.
 The campsites are available on a first-come, first-served basis.

 |Fall Hallow Trail – If you are interested in waterfalls, you will want to take a short walk on the Fall Hallow Trail.
-A five minute walk will take you to a viewing platform to see a small waterfall.
-Those interested in continuing on will be rewarded with numerous small cascades.
+A five-minute walk will take you to a viewing platform to see a small waterfall.
+Those interested in continuing will be rewarded with numerous small cascades.

 |Tobacco Farm and Old Trace Drive – A great place to get off the main road and get on the Old Trace, the Tobacco Farm provides information about growing and drying tobacco.
-The two mile drive on the Old Trace has spectacular views of the forest, and is one of two places you can be on the “Old Trace” without walking.
-This one-way drive allows visitors to travel south to north, and is not suitable for RV’s.|
+The Old Trace’s two-mile drive has spectacular forest views and is one of two places you can be on the “Old Trace” without walking.
+This one-way drive allows visitors to travel south to north and is unsuitable for RVs.

 |Jackson Falls – The short but steep trail takes visitors to views of Jackson Falls, making it one of the most popular walks along the parkway.
-After dropping down 900 feet in elevation on a paved trail, you will find yourself in a small gorge.
-Your return trip will be a bit more strenuous, but well worth the effort.
-There are picnic tables at the trailhead, as well as a short trail to Baker Bluff Overlook.
+After dropping 900 feet in elevation on a paved trail, you will find yourself in a small gorge.
+Your return trip will be more strenuous but well worth the effort.
+There are picnic tables at the trailhead and a short trail to Baker Bluff Overlook.

 |Gordon House Historic Site – Built in 1818, the Gordon House is one of only two surviving historic buildings on the Natchez Trace Parkway.

 |Valley Divide – When Tennessee joined the Union in 1796, this watershed was the boundary between the United States and the Chickasaw Nation.

-|Garrison Creek – Restrooms, horse and hiking trails and beautiful fall color highlight this section of the Natchez Trace.
+|Garrison Creek – Restrooms, horse and hiking trails, and beautiful fall color highlight this section of the Natchez Trace.

-|Birdsong Hollow – Provides views of the nation’s first double arch bridge spans 1,648 feet and stands 155 feet tall.
+|Birdsong Hollow – Provides views of the nation’s first double arch bridge, spans 1,648 feet, and stands 155 feet tall.